 In fact, I have a particular liking for small bookshops.
 There is another such shop in Mullingar, for example, with a similarly interesting collection of books and very helpful service.
 I find that when visiting such shops I invariably walk out with several purchases, whereas I can go to Borders, or Waterstones, and buy nothing.In fact, if I want to buy a book from a source with huge resources and choices, I will usually now go online to Amazon – where in terms of bulk I now buy most of my books.

 So what is it that attracts me to little bookshops?
 Not the small size per se – I am not a particular fan of small shops generally, and find myself attracted to the big stores with the mega choices.
 But it’s different with books.
 What we read is something quite personal, something that tells us something about ourselves and how we relate to the community.
 And a small bookshop, run by someone who has an obvious passion for reading, makes that link to the community in a particularly satisfying way.

 So wherever I go, if I see a small bookshop and if I have a few minutes, you’ll find me in there.
 And I shall almost never leave bearing the same aggregate weight.
-And while I hope that internet retailing continues to thrive, I shall always do what I can to support the small bookseller, and I hope others will, too.Explore posts in the same categories: culture comment below, or link to this permanent URL from your own site.
+And while I hope that internet retailing continues to thrive, I shall always do what I can to support the small bookseller, and I hope others will, too.culture comment below, or link to this permanent URL from your own site.